CSE232-MSU/Examinar/README.md

 <div align="center">

   # CSE 232 Examinar
-  This tool converts your typical CSE 232 sample example exams into web-based Q/A format.
+  A tool that converts your typical CSE 232 sample example exams into web-based Q/A format.

 </div>